PiwikPRO/3rdparty-woocommerce/README.md

 # Changelog

-* 2.1.4 - Fixed bug causing PHP warning with WooCommerce 2.6 onwards
+* 2.1.4 - Fixed bug causing PHP warning with WooCommerce 2.6 onwards, added license & authors information, added some minor security changes
-* 2.1.3 - Compatibility with new woocommerce
+* 2.1.3 - Compatibility with new WooCommerce
-* 2.1.2 - Fixed bug with not tracking orders.
+* 2.1.2 - Fixed bug with not tracking orders
 * 2.1.1 - Fixed bug with empty list of categories, list of contributors was updated
 * 2.1.0 - Added category views and product views
 * 2.0.0 - Raised version to indicate plugin change to PiwikPRO version